27 Flattering Portrait Poses for Photographers & Models

 - Use the right clothing.
 Just because something looks great in real life doesn’t automatically mean it photographs well.
 Learn what looks good on you.

 - Smile naturally.
 A frozen smile can completely ruin a picture.
-Learn some techniques to make your smile look natural.
+Here are some techniques to make your smile look natural.

 - Look towards the top of the lens.
 If you look slightly upwards, it still looks like you’re making eye contact, but your eyes will look bigger.